 * * * * *

-In our opinion Jim Perrin is adept at evasion and it is to this end that he changes his residences so frequently.
+It is our opinion that the author Jim Perrin has become, through years-long practice, adept at evasion and that it is to this end he changes his residences so frequently.

 When we posted Jim Perrin moves on again?
-9/10/14, we knew he had been living in Harlech for about a year, (although moving back and forth from his ‘bolt-hole’ in Ariège — perhaps he means to retire there?), and so unpopular had he become that a rock was thrown through the car windscreen: He said he had to leave Harlech for the sake of his health…
+09/10/2014, we knew he had been living in Harlech for about a year, (although moving back and forth to his ‘bolt-hole’ in Ariège), and it is interesting to relate that so unpopular had he become in that town that a rock was thrown through the car windscreen.
+He said he had to leave Harlech for the sake of his health…

 We almost missed an excellent initiative by a group of writers, back in January of this year, in petitioning Oxford University Press to reverse their exclusion from the Oxford Junior Dictionary of many examples of the vocabulary and vernacular of British nature — including, incredibly, ‘acorn’, ‘bluebell’, ‘conker’ — in some misguided attempt at ‘modernisation’.
 We ask you!!!
 Continue reading